blake-hamm/nix-config/DEPLOY.md

 After host config is finalized and the `flake.nix` is updated, copy this repo to `/mnt/nix-config` and install with `sudo nixos-install --no-root-passwd --flake /mnt/nix-config#the-machine`.

 Next, you need to setup a password for your user **before** rebooting.
-Run `nixos-enter --root /mnt -c 'passwd <username>` to set the password.
+Run `sudo nixos-enter --root /mnt -c 'passwd <username>'` to set the password.

 Finally, you can reboot into your system!
 Once booted in, your existing `/nix-config` directory during the live boot should be accessible - you can delete this.
 Refactor to use colmena instead of standard flakes, test it and push up to the origin.